redhat-openstack/website/source/blog/2016-07-18-swift-midcycle-hackaton-summary.md

 working on container sharding sometime ago [[9]][9], and iterated once again because he faced new problems with the previous ideas.
-My impression is that the new idea is getting much closer to something that will eventually be merged, thanks to Matts persistence on this topic.
+My impression is that the new idea is getting much closer to something that will eventually be merged, thanks to Matt's persistence on this topic.

 ## Summary

 There were a lot more (smaller) topics that have been discussed, but this should give you an overview of the current work going on in the Swift community and the interesting new features that we'll see hopefully soon in Swift itself.
-Thanks everyone who contributed and participated, it was a great week and I'm looking forward to the next months!
+Thanks everyone who contributed and participated and special thanks to Richard for organizing the hackathon - it was a great week and I'm looking forward to the next months!

 [1]: http://lists.openstack.org/pipermail/openstack-dev/2016-May/094549.html
 [2]: https://review.openstack.org/#/c/339175/